phil-opp/blog_os/blog/content/second-edition/posts/05-integration-tests/index.md

 ## Overview

 In the previous post we added support for unit tests.
-The goal of unit tests is to test small components in isolation to ensure that all of them work as intended.
+The goal of unit tests is to test small components in isolation to ensure that each of them works as intended.
 The tests are run on the host machine and thus shouldn't rely on architecture specific functionality.

 To test the interaction of the components, both with each other and the system environment, we can write _integration tests_.
 Compared to unit tests, ìntegration tests are more complex, because they need to run in a realistic environment.
 What this means depends on the application type.
 For example, for webserver applications it often means to set up a database instance.
 For an operating system kernel like ours, it means that we run the tests on the target hardware without an underlying operating system.